 Specifically catered for the needs of 2 and 3-year olds, eligible 2-year-old children can enhance their learning and development from an early age.
 This provision will support early language, communication needs and provide a wide range of exciting activities and opportunities to stimulate the children’s personal, social and emotional development.

 After school activities

-The school provides a diverse programme of after school activities which utilise the skills of staff as well as external agencies and include Homework Club, Maths Games Club, LEGO Club, Arts and Crafts, Martial Arts, Creative Club, Cooking Club, Games Club, Gardening Club, Story Club, Gymnastics and Street Dance.
+The school provides a diverse programme of after school activities which utilise the skills of staff as well as external agencies and include Homework Club, Maths Games Club, LEGO Club, Arts and Crafts, Creative Club, Cooking Club, Games Club, Gardening Club, Story Club, Gymnastics and Street Dance.
 Children are consulted termly to ensure that activities remain current and respond to need.

 Through our dedicated sports department we run an extensive after school sports programme and train sports teams 4 days a week, coaching with the top-level children in various sports to compete in the Tees Valley Tournaments against other schools.
 Current sports teams include Tag Rugby, Football, Cross Country, Hockey and Basketball.

 Ayresome runs its own Music Hub which offers specialist music provision across the whole school including staff.

 The Music Hub also offers specialist music tuition to other local schools through a skilled music department.
 The school has a very talented band and choir who are extremely committed and give up their break and lunch times to practise.
 Children perform regularly for the rest of the school and parents and often tour around other schools and care homes to show off their musical talents!

 We have a very pro-active School Parliament, including Head Girl and Head Boy and representatives from across the school who meet regularly to discuss opportunities and concerns.
 The School Parliament is crucial to school leadership and provides the opportunity for pupils’ voices to be heard.